 All other students are expected to use the UWS Referencing Guidelines which provide an interpretation of the Harvard system.

-You are welcome to explore other platforms that might suit your needs, however UWS does not currently endorse any other such products.
+You are welcome to explore other reference management platforms that might suit your needs, however UWS does not currently support any other products.